 - iTunes: Download your music across your iOS devices.
 Music purchased outside iTunes counts against the storage size but those that were purchased via iTunes do not, of course.

 - Photo Stream: iCloud gives access to 1,000 of your recent photos for 30 days through Photo Stream.
-It pushes a copy of the photo taken by your iPhone to the Photos app so all your devices contain all your photos, regardless which device you use.
+It pushes a copy of the photo taken by your iPhone to the Photos app so all your devices contain all your photos, regardless of which device you use.
 This also does not count against your iCloud space.
 If you want to save the photos for longer, you must save them to your Camera Roll.
 Camera Roll uses your iCloud storage.

 - Documents: Open and edit your documents on whichever iOS device you prefer.